 Being unfit at any size raises the risk.
 But get this, low body fat and high muscle mass provided a higher risk too.
 So you don’t have to look like a bodybuilder to be heart-healthy, and it may even hurt you.
 Research points to fitness, not body weight as the best predictor of lowering the risk for numerous diseases.

 Sustainable nutrition is a nutrition plan that emphasizes vegetables, just enough protein, and limiting inflammatory foods.
 Carbs are not the demon, but processed carbs might be.
-For more information visit this page.
+For guidance on designing your own sustainable healthy nutrition approach, schedule a sustainable nutrition call.

 3. Confident Mindset.